-The Company's effective tax rate for 2023, 2022 and 2021 was 20.9%, 21.2%, and 23.3%, respectively.
-The decrease from 2022 to 2023 is primarily due to an increase in certain tax credits.
+The Company's effective tax rate for 2024, 2023 and 2022 was 22.8%, 20.9%, and 21.2%, respectively.
+The increase from 2023 to 2024 is primarily due to an increase in certain foreign taxes.

 Income taxes are accounted for under the asset and liability method.
 Deferred tax assets and liabilities are recognized for the future tax consequences attributable to differences between the financial statement carrying amounts of existing assets and liabilities and their respective tax bases and operating loss and tax credit carryforwards.
 Deferred tax assets and liabilities are measured using enacted tax rates expected to apply to taxable income in the years in which those temporary differences are expected to be recovered or settled.
 The effect on deferred tax assets and liabilities of a change in tax rates is recognized in income in the period that includes the enactment date.
 The Company regularly reviews its deferred tax assets for recoverability and would establish a valuation allowance if it believed that such assets may not be recovered, taking into consideration historical operating results, expectations of future earnings, changes in its operations and the expected timing of the reversals of existing temporary differences.